questianon/sdupdates/README.md

 # SD RESOURCE GOLDMINE

+## character limit hit, move here for the next version, this will no longer be updated: https://rentry.org/sdupdates2

 !!! danger Warnings:

 	1. Ckpts/hypernetworks/embeddings are ==not== interently safe as of right now.
 They can be pickled/contain malicious code.
 Use your common sense and protect yourself as you would with any random download link you would see on the internet.